LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_1.rst

 **Question:** What are the essential elements of a subscriber?

-6. Run the publisher node
+7. Run the publisher node

-Update the *setup.py* and *package.xml* files, then build the project and run the node.
+Update the *setup.py* file, then build the project and run the node.

-7. Examine the system
+8. Examine the system

 Open a new terminal and explore various ROS2 Command Line Interface (CLI) tools to inspect the system.
 Additionally, use ``rqt_graph``  to visualize what is happening.